PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 The ``info.py`` file holds class ``PairwiseInfo`` and utilities.

 The ``PairwiseInfo`` class bundles information for a pairwise DID to store via the indy-sdk ``non_secret`` API in the wallet.
 It aggregates a remote DID and verification key, a local DID and verification key, and metadata.
-VON Anchor operation intermediates to direct indy-sdk to store such metadata unencrypted, canonicalizing tags accordingly as per :ref:`canon-util`, to maximize WQL search capacity.
+VON anchor operation intermediates to direct indy-sdk to store such metadata unencrypted, canonicalizing tags accordingly as per :ref:`canon-util`, to maximize WQL search capacity.

 The ``storage_record2pairwise_info()`` free function creates a ``PairwiseInfo`` instance from a ``StorageRecord`` that a ``non_secret`` API search returns.